yazi-rs/yazi-rs.github.io/usage/configuration/keymap.md

 # Keymap

 :::tip
-If you haven't created and used your own configuration file yet, please see: [Configuration](./overview.mdx).
+If you haven't created and used your own configuration file yet, please see [Configuration](./overview.mdx).
 :::

 ## manager